-Items which should be entered under Shares/Managed fund
+What should be entered as Shares/Managed fund

 - The following should be added under Shares/Managed fund: